COVESA/ifex/docs/static-files-and-layers.md

 described in the IDL.
 It is information needed to process, or interpret, IFEX interface files in a particular target environment.

-An example of deployment file data is a DBUS interface specification to be used for a namespace, or a SOME/IP method ID to be used for a method call.
+An example of deployment file data is a D-Bus interface specification to be used for a namespace, or a SOME/IP method ID to be used for a method call.

 By separating the extension data into their own deployment files the